XVARY Composite Score

 revenue exposure: the full $8.2B company revenue base

-franchise opening slowdown
+Franchise opening slowdown

 the model looks best when the store base keeps expanding. if franchisees slow openings, the capital-light flywheel loses momentum.